James Ruse Agricultural High School: History

 In early 2020, the Powe Science block opened after extensive renovations.

 Principals

 The following individuals have served as Principal of James Ruse Agricultural High School:

 Academic results

-James Ruse Agricultural High School is noted for its outstanding academic achievements as well as a near perfect record of all students gaining university admission, with many JR alumni forging prominent careers in science, engineering, medicine, law, commerce, and academia.
+James Ruse Agricultural High School is noted for its outstanding academic achievements.

-James Ruse Agricultural High School is ranked 1st out of all Australian secondary schools based on academic results.
+James Ruse Agricultural High School has ranked 1st in the national government NAPLAN tests across Australia every year since their establishment.
+The school had also outperformed every high school in New South Wales for the 27 consecutive years in public university entrance exams, known in the state as the Higher School Certificate, with a median Universities Admission Index (UAI) of 99.55 in 2004, and 99.20 in 2005 and 2006.

-The school has outperformed every high school in New South Wales for the past 27 years in public university entrance exams, known in the state as the Higher School Certificate, with a median Universities Admission Index (UAI) of 99.55 in 2004, and 99.20 in 2005 and 2006.
+However, in 2023, James Ruse Agricultural High School ranked 2nd in the HSC, one place behind North Sydney Boys High School, breaking their quarter-century run as the top high school in New South Wales.
+They subsequently ranked 2nd again in 2024, Rachel Powell having resigned as principal prior to that year's HSC exams.